 I’m in the best of moods and don’t feel stressed at all, but my stress score is high.
 Is that possible?

 Yes.
 We measure physical rather than emotional stress.
 They may impact one another, but they’re not the same.
 For example, your body’s systems may be strained after a workout, while your mood is good.
 Likewise, a roller coaster ride will likely leave you feeling great, but it will also increase your stress level due to the adrenaline boost.
-That is why it’s so important to keep tabs on physical stress: what you feel may not coincide with what your body is actually experiencing.
+That’s why it’s so important to keep tabs on physical stress: what you feel may not coincide with what your body is actually experiencing.
 When you’re not in touch with your body, you risk overdoing it and may end up with chronic stress or other health problems, such as frequent colds.

 Are high stress scores always bad?

 It means your body is overwhelmed and is having trouble kicking it into gear.
-It has not recovered properly or is too tired.
+It hasn’t recovered properly or is too tired.
 One might think it’s good to have low stress scores, but the thing is you do need some stress in order to pull it together and get things done.
 Both too low and too high stress levels are not good for you.

 Our algorithms calculate it based on heart rate variability analysis.
 Resilience has nothing to do with the intensity of any symptoms you may be experiencing.
 For example, you may feel better with a body temperature of 37–38 °C (99.5–101 °F) than of above 39 °C (102.5 °F), but your resilience may be worse.